NovelToon NovelToon

 The room was no longer still.

 Thin, glowing strands shimmered into existence, stretching between the objects in his room.
-They connected his desk lamp to his Xbox, to the humming mini-fridge, and looped back to the tangled charger cable by his bed.
+They connected his desk lamp to his laptop, to the humming mini-fridge, and looped back to the tangled charger cable by his bed.
 They pulsed faintly, as though alive, carrying energy—or something worse.
-The same threads he'd seen wrapped around Jessica Winters' wrist in Physics yesterday, tugging gently every time she raised her hand.
+The same threads he'd seen wrapped around Jessica Winters' wrist in Advanced Calculus yesterday, tugging gently every time she raised her hand.

 The whispers came back, low and insistent, scratching at the edges of his thoughts.
 They spoke of hunger and patience, of a tapestry woven from stolen moments and borrowed breaths.

 Leo pressed his palms against his temples, squeezing his eyes shut.
 "Not now," he muttered.
-"Not today."
+"Not today.
+I have a midterm."

 But the threads didn't care.
 They never did.

-The bathroom mirror reflected a boy Leo barely recognized.
+The bathroom mirror reflected a young man Leo barely recognized.

-Freckled skin, unruly black hair, hazel eyes rimmed with dark shadows from too many sleepless nights.
-His mother's eyes, though hers had started changing last week, flickering between colors like a broken kaleidoscope.
+Fair skin, unruly black hair, hazel eyes rimmed with dark shadows from too many sleepless nights and caffeine-fueled study sessions.
+His mother's eyes, though hers had started changing last week during their video call, flickering between colors like a broken kaleidoscope.
 He reached up to rub at his face, but his hand froze halfway there.

 The edges of his reflection rippled, faint distortions bending the light.
 It wasn't the glass.
 It wasn't him.